Cervical Screening: Smear Tests

 Cervical screening is not a test for cancer.
 It is a method of preventing cancer by detecting and treating early abnormalities which, if left untreated, could lead to cervical cancer (the neck of the womb).

-A sample of cells is taken from the cervix for analysis.
+A sample of cells is taken from the cervix for analysis using a soft brush.
 A doctor or nurse inserts an instrument (a speculum) to open the vagina and uses a spatula to sweep around the cervix.
 Most people consider the procedure to be only mildly uncomfortable.
+The sample is then placed into a small plastic container and sent to laboratory.
+It is tested for the types of HPV that can cause cervical cancer.
+If you have a negative result for the most common types of HPV that cause cervical cancer, your risk of cervical cancer is very low and there is no need to check for abnormal cells even if you have had these in the past.

 Early detection and treatment can prevent 75 per cent of cancers developing but like other screening tests, it is not perfect.
 It may not always detect early cell changes that could lead to cancer.